kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ### <h3 id="header-3_3_5">Lab introduction to Magic and steps to load Sky130 tech-rules</h3>

-Now use ```magic -d XR``` command to open magic tool,
+Use the command ```magic -d XR```

-Just for example we open the met3.mag file in the magic tool from file then open met3.mag file.
-Here we will see some different layouts having different DRC value and these layouts are called rule number.
+to open the magic tool.
+Open the met3.mag file from the file menu. we will see different layouts with different DRC values, called rule numbers.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/8abdf2a4-2bb2-4e65-820a-3860340e4304)

-These rule number can be found at  Google-Skywater documentation.
+These rule number we can found at  Google-Skywater documentation.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/26e16828-6711-4e54-97f1-c84571e36b7b)

-Now we can select the any layout area and then type drc why in tckon.
+Now we will select the any layout area and check drc why in tckon.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/8d1517ff-fa73-4350-80b2-6f1106ec6782)

-Now we will select any blank area then hovering the mouse pointer over the metal3 contact icon and pressing the p button. type pek in tckon and then we will execute the command ```cif see VIA2``` in the tkcon tab, then we will see bunch of black square appears inside the area.
+Next, select a blank area and hover the mouse pointer over the metal3 contact icon.
+Press the p button and type 'pek' in the tkcon.
+Then execute the command ```cif see VIA2``` in the tkcon tab.

+we will see a bunch of black squares appear inside the area.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/a9585c99-9a41-4df8-8100-73fc3653a09e)

 ### <h3 id="header-3_3_6">Lab exercise to fix poly.9 error in Sky130 tech-file</h3>

-Now, we will open the poly.mag file in the magic tool by typing the command  ```load poly.mag``` in the tkcon terminal.
+Now, we will open the poly.mag file in the magic tool with the helo of the command  ```load poly.mag``` in the tkcon terminal.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/4528478e-58cd-46bb-a99e-63ecb5f31c3a)

-Now let's consider the rule poly.9 then check the website for that rule.
+Now consider the rule poly.9 then check the website for that particular rule.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/10ad235a-a615-4167-9cb8-68e8d8971b41)

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/cb3bf544-4e0f-4aa8-968e-49e6cea7a1f6)

-Now to find the error look at the file vi sky130A.tech  we will open the file sky130A.tech file which is present in the drc_tests directory with the text editor of linux itself.
+To find the error, we can look at the sky130A.tech file which is present in the drc_tests directory. we can open this file with the text editor of Linux itself.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/32cd1437-efd3-4cff-b84c-56b133443de0)

-We will search for poly.9 in this file by using the Find option.
-We find it in 2 places .
-First one in the POLY section and the second one in the uhrpoly(polyresistor) section.
-The rules are not set properly in both these places.
-So we will add a change in both of these sections.
+Search for 'poly.9' in the sky130A.tech file.
+It appears in both the POLY and uhrpoly sections, where the rules are not set properly.
+Add a change in both sections.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/99981782-d58f-40a9-aea7-3d6496098367)

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/eaa26fe7-6583-460c-8562-08c1f77b9eea)

-Click on Save and close the editor file.
+After making changes to the sky130A.tech file, click on Save and close the editor file.

-Then we will execute the commands ```tech load sky130A.tech``` in the tkcon terminal.
-Then drc check as shown below
+Next, execute the command ```tech load sky130A.tech``` in the tkcon terminal.
+Then, run the drc check as shown below.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/93876300-43b9-4748-82cb-24bb98c0df14)

 ### <h3 id="header-3_3_7">Lab exercise to implement poly resistor spacing to diff and tap</h3>

- To correctly implement poly resistor spacing we need to again make the changes in the sky130A.tech file.
+To correctly implement poly resistor spacing, we will need to make changes to the sky130A.tech file again.

  ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/d1f1d0bd-993b-44a1-937b-0dd68d9c9af7)

- Now execute in Tkon after saving it
+ Now will execute in Tkon after saving.

  ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/58c628ba-e309-4ebb-a24c-900e9dc80f47)

-We can make the copy of the poly.9 model of poly.mag file in the magic window itself and check for errors:
+To check for errors, we can make a copy of the poly.9 model from the poly.mag file in the magic window.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/11af550e-0fe6-44d2-ab97-51974382d9a3)

-We can select the area having drc error and then run the ```drc why``` command in the tkcon terminal to find the description of that error.
+To find the description of a DRC error, we can select the area with the error in the magic window and then run the command ```drc why``` in the tkcon terminal.

+This will give a description of the error.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/1ba9feba-382e-46a5-817f-b9c861116af3)

 ### <h3 id="header-3_3_8">Lab challenge exercise to describe DRC error as geometrical construct</h3>

-The changes we need to make in sky130A.tech file are as follows:
+Now we will make some changes in sky130A.tech file which are as follows:

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/c8a20821-704e-4b85-b7b8-14c223b6da27)

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/c8268fbb-cdd7-4b52-bed1-77a104bdd8ff)

-open the nwell.mag file in the magic tool and look for the nwell.6 model error.
-Here in the given figure the deep nwell is shown in the yellow stripes and the nwell is shown in dotted green pattern.
+To find the nwell.6 model error, open the nwell.mag file in the magic tool.
+In the figure, the deep nwell is shown in yellow stripes and the nwell is shown in dotted green pattern.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/5e705fcf-fdfc-4c4c-a6f6-1ff185f49e4a)

-We can check this error on the site as well
+This error can be seen at the site as well.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/56ac4c1b-7476-4d59-a548-dcd22b9e7ee2)

 ### <h3 id="header-3_3_9">Lab challenge to find missing or incorrect rules and fix them</h3>

-Now  open the magic tool and then execute the commands ```drc style drc(full)``` and ```drc check```.
+Now we will open the magic tool and execute the commands ```drc style drc(full)``` and ```drc check```.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/e98833bd-d19b-4772-a814-bb3487723bb8)